-When pregnant mice received oral doses of gabapentin (500, 1000, or 3000 mg/kg/day) during when pregnant incle received on a doses of gabapentin (500 to 2000 mg/kg/day) during representations was observed at the two highest doses.
-The no-effect dose for embryofetal developmental toxicity in mice (500 mg/kg/day) is less than the maximum recommended human dose (MRHD) of 3600 mg on a body surface area (mg/m2) basis.
+When pregnant mice received oral doses of gabapentin (500, 1000, or 3000 mg/kg/day) during the period of organogenesis, embryofetal toxicity (increased incidences of skeletal variations) was observed at the two highest doses.
+The no-effect dose for embryofetal developmental toxicity in mice (500 mg/kg/day) is less than the maximum recommended human dose (MRHD) of 3600 mg on a body surface area (mg/m) basis.

-In studies in which rats received and doses of gabapentin (500 to 2000 mg/kg/day) during prepanancy, advanced the perfect of the dose o adverse effect on offspring development (increased incidences of hydroureter and/or hydronephrosis) were observed at all doses.
-The lowest dose tested is similar to the MRHD on a mg/m2 basis.
+In studies in which rats received oral doses of gabapentin (500 to 2000 mg/kg/day) during pregnancy, adverse effect on offspring development (increased incidences of hydroureter and/or hydronephrosis) were observed at all doses.
+The lowest dose tested is similar to the MRHD on a ma/m2 basis.
 When pregnant rabbits were treated with gabapentin during the period of organogenesis, an increase in embryofetal mortality was observed at all doses tested (60, 300, or 1500 mg/kg).
-The lowest dose in ethicy of the more analysis used ved at all obsess tested (or, 300, or 1300 mg/kg).
 The lowest dose tested is less than the MRHD on a mg/m2 basis.

-In a published study, gabapentin (400 mg/kg/day) was administered by intraperitoneal injection to neonatal mice during the first postnatal week, a period of synaptogenesis in rodents (corresponding neonatal mice during the first postnatal week, a period of synaptogenesis in rodents (corresponding to the last trimester of pregnancy in humans).
+In a published study, gabapentin (400 mg/kg/day) was administered by intraperitoneal injection to neonatal mice during the first postnatal week, a period of synaptogenesis in rodents (corresponding to the last trimester of pregnancy in humans).
 Gabapentin caused a marked decrease in neuronal synapse formation in brains of intact mice and abnormal neuronal synapse formation in a mouse model of synaptic repair.
-Gabapentin has been shown in vitro to interfere with activity of the α 25 subunit of voltage-activated calcium channels, a receptor involved in neuronal synaptogenesis.
+Gabapentin has been shown in vitro to interfere with activity of the α2δ subunit of voltage activated calcium channels, a receptor involved in neuronal synaptogenesis.
 The clinical significance of these findings is unknown.